Dramatically Cut Costs with AWS Instance Scheduler

 When used in conjunction with tools like CloudFormation or Terraform, users are able to provision and remove cloud infrastructure programmatically.
-This is typically referred to as Infrastructure as Code (IaC) and is great for stateless resources.
+This is typically referred to as Infrastructure as Code, or IaC, and is great for stateless resources.

 However, what if some servers cannot be regularly re-provisioned from scratch?
-Does it mean they need to be up and running 24x7, even if they are only used during limited hours?
+Does it mean they need to be up and running 24/7, even if only used during limited hours?

-Bottom line: not every resource or environment is needed all the time, so why pay for them 24x7x365?
+Bottom line: not every resource or environment is needed all the time, so why pay for them 24/7/365?

-There is a catch: automation or more precisely, the lack of it.
+There is a catch: automation…or more precisely, the lack thereof.

 With the exception of auto-scaling groups, AWS doesn’t have the built-in functionality to stop and start instances automatically based on a defined schedule.
 You can stop your instances manually every evening, and start them back up every morning, but this quickly becomes a pain point.